-- December graduates of Good Samaritan College of Nursing and Health Science who wish to enter the BSN program the semester following graduation but have not yet taken the NCLEX-RN licensing examination may be admitted to the BSN program provisionally.
+- December graduates of GSC who wish to enter the BSN program the semester following graduation but have not yet taken the NCLEX-RN licensing examination may be admitted to the BSN program provisionally.

-- A minimum of 33 credits from the post-licensure nursing program curriculum plan (27 credits in nursing and 6 credits in general education courses) at GSC to qualify for graduation from the Bachelor of Science of Nursing (BSN) degree program.
+- A minimum of 33-credits from the post-licensure nursing program curriculum plan at GSC is required to qualify for graduation from the BSN degree program.

 Requirements Upon Acceptance

 All new students must complete a health self-assessment and a controlled drug screen at Good Samaritan Hospital Employee Health.
-Specified immunizations must be completed before final acceptance.
 The Good Samaritan Hospital Employee Health Department reviews the health assessment, immunization record, and the drug screen.
-Applicants are required to provide their immunization history.
+After completion of physical assessment, students requiring academic accommodations must contact the Student Success at 513-862-3729.
 There is a fee for immunizations administered in Employee Health.
 Any disability or chronic illness that may prevent the Applicant from meeting the required curriculum objectives will be evaluated.
 Any positive drug screen makes the applicant ineligible for acceptance.
-Once admitted, students must demonstrate that the hepatitis series and annual ATB test are being administered on schedule.
-This is a requirement for registration into nursing courses.
+Once admitted, students must demonstrate that the hepatitis series and annual TB test are being administered on schedule.
+This is a requirement for registration into nursing clinical courses.

 Final acceptance will be granted to applicants who: